alphinside/adk-mcp-multimodal/creative_product_designer_agent/README.md

 ## How It Works

-1. **Tell the assistant** what product you're selling
-2. **Describe** what kind of photo you want
-3. **Get** a professional photo in seconds!
+1. **Share your product photo(s)** - Upload the images you want to edit
+2. **Tell the assistant what changes you want** - Be as detailed as possible!
+3. **Get your enhanced photo** in seconds
-4. **Make changes** if you want something different
+4. **Make more changes** if needed - iterate until perfect!

 The assistant will ask friendly questions to make sure it understands what you need.
 Don't worry about using perfect words - just describe what you want in your own way!

+### 📌 Quick Guide

+- **Have one photo?** → Edit it to improve background, lighting, add props, etc.
+- **Have multiple photos?** → Combine them into one beautiful arrangement
+- **Want multiple changes?** → Do them one at a time for best results

+**Example Workflow:**
+1. Upload your product photo (e.g., soap bar)
+2. Ask: "change background to rustic dark wood and add lavender sprigs on the sides"
+3. Get enhanced photo with new background and props
+4. Make another edit if needed: "add soft morning light from the left"
+5. Download your professional photo for your shop!

 ## Tips for Best Results

-- Be specific about your product (colors, materials, special features)
+- **Be as detailed as possible** - The more specific your description, the better the result!
+- Include specifics: colors, positions, spacing, lighting direction, mood/style
+- Instead of "make it brighter" → say "add soft natural window light from the left side"
+- Instead of "add flowers" → say "add fresh pink roses on the left and right sides"
 - Keep backgrounds simple for online store photos
 - Try lifestyle settings (like kitchen tables) for social media
 - Make one change at a time when editing photos
 - Don't be afraid to try different styles!

-## Examples of What People Make
+## Examples of Edits People Make

 **For a Candle Shop:**
-- "Soy candle in amber glass jar with wooden lid on white background"
+- Edit: "change background to soft white with subtle gradient, studio lighting from top"
-- "Lavender candle surrounded by fresh lavender sprigs on rustic wood"
+- Edit: "add fresh lavender sprigs arranged naturally on the left and right sides"

 **For a Bakery:**
-- "Chocolate chip cookies stacked on a plate"
-- "Artisan sourdough bread on wooden cutting board with morning light"
+- Edit: "add warm morning light from the left at 45 degree angle, cozy atmosphere"
+- Edit: "place product on rustic dark wood table with natural grain texture visible"

 **For Handmade Jewelry:**
-- "Silver necklace with turquoise pendant on white background"
-- "Handcrafted earrings displayed on marble surface"
+- Edit: "change to clean white background, remove all shadows"
+- Edit: "add marble surface underneath, soft diffused lighting from above"

 **For Skincare Products:**
-- "Natural face cream jar with botanical ingredients around it"
-- "Organic lip balm tubes on clean white surface"
+- Edit: "add fresh eucalyptus leaves and water droplets around the product"
+- Edit: "change to light oak wood surface, add natural botanical elements"

 **For Product Bundles:**
-- Combine three different soap bars: "arrange these soaps side by side on marble"
+- Combine three soap photos: "arrange side by side on white marble, evenly spaced"
-- Create a gift set: "show these items together as a spa gift basket"
+- Combine gift set items: "arrange in semi-circle on light oak wood, add lavender sprigs"
-- Show variations: "display all three candle scents in a row on white background"
+- Show variations: "display all three colors in horizontal line, soft shadows"

 ---

-**Ready to make your products look amazing?
-Just start chatting with the assistant and describe what you need!** 🎨
+**Ready to enhance your product photos?
+Upload your images and start chatting with the assistant!** 🎨